 tag/.* to receive notifications only from the tag/ branches.

 You can go to Global configuration and there is a tab "Global settings" where you can enter your proxy URL.
 Additionally, the default project configuration is used (on the Bitbucket level).

 REST API (Internal)

-Please make sure that you have the latest App version, we fix the issue pretty quickly and there is a chance that your problem had been fixed.
+Please make sure that you have the latest App version, we fixed the issue pretty quickly and there is a chance that your problem has been fixed.

 Enable the debug mode for a short period to see any errors, or warnings for debug information in the logs.

 You can send us the support zip which contains the log files.
 You can download it following this official Atlassian documentation.

 You can create a Jira Service Desk support request with all the information you can gather, please include the screenshot of the configuration (please don't worry about the webhook URLs, we won't store or use them) and the logs or errors you could find in the browser or on the server-side.